sara-nl/owncloud-dtn-plugin/README.md

 >$ /var/www/owncloud/apps/dtn/tests php phpunit --colors --bootstrap bootstrap.php Controller/DtnControllerTest.php

 Run all tests in the namespace starting with OCA\DTN\Tests (starting from the current directory going downwards):
->php phpunit --colors --bootstrap bootstrap.php --filter 'OCA\\DTN\\Tests' ./
+>php phpunit --colors --bootstrap bootstrap.php --filter 'OCA\\\\DTN\\\\Tests' ./

 For using this setup in the CI process see [Continuous Integration](#CI).

 ##### Frontend (javascript) testing
-We could not get the existing ownCloud frontend tests running in a reasonable amount of time.
-In any case the whole frontend testing environment configuration contains quite a lot of packages and tools that are either old, deprecated, not maintained or near to being abandoned.
+The ownCloud frontend testing environment configuration itself contains quite a lot of packages and tools that are either old, deprecated, not maintained or near to being abandoned.
 We suggest to setup a contemporary separate frontend testing configuration for the application alone.
+Currently this has not been configured for this app.

 #### <span id="ci">Continuous integration</span>
 For running the tests in a continuous integration process we use a similar setup.
 Then a script is needed that starts up the ownCloud (container) instance through Docker Composer, runs the tests inside this container, stops the container and cleans up containers and their associated volumes.